rajasekarasonali/Data-Analyst-Sonali-Rajasekara/README.md

 ![F 17](https://github.com/user-attachments/assets/5a90e7e6-a251-4584-b6d3-68fcbf978ba7)

-4. Data Wrangling
+### 4. Data Wrangling

+#### •	Project Description
-•	Project Description: Data cleaning and preparation of water quality data for advanced analysis.
+Data cleaning and preparation of water quality data for advanced analysis.

+#### •	Project Title
-•	Project Title: Data Wrangling for Water Quality Data Analysis pertaining to Vancouver City collected from various sensors
+Data Wrangling for Water Quality Data Analysis pertaining to Vancouver City collected from various sensors

+#### •	Objective
-•	Objective: To clean and prepare water quality data by handling missing values, reorganizing columns, and applying necessary transformations.
+To clean and prepare water quality data by handling missing values, reorganizing columns, and applying necessary transformations.

+#### •	Dataset
-•	Dataset: This dataset contains all operating permits issued from the inception of the operating permit program to present, 2019-present.
+This dataset contains all operating permits issued from the inception of the operating permit program to present, 2019-present.
 It also contains a full historical record of water quality reports.
 Water quality data with attributes like temperature, turbidity, and year was collected from https://opendata.vancouver.ca/explore/dataset/operating-permits-water-systems-water-quality-reports/information/.

-•	Methodology
+#### •	Methodology

 Step 1- Data Ingestion:
 The data ingestion process for 2024 involves transferring data from an operational environment to an analytical environment by uploading it to landing folders within Amazon S3.
 The "Standard" storage class is chosen for its cost-effectiveness and ability to handle frequent daily access, ensuring both performance and reliability.
 (Figure 18)